Emerging market turmoil, deflation jitters knock European shares

 * Europe stocks benefit from emerging market outflows-SG

 * Luxury stocks buck trend as LVMH results reassure

-PARIS, Jan 31 (Reuters) - European stocks fell on Friday, posting their first monthly loss since August and knocked by concerns that corporate earnings will be hit by turmoil in emerging markets.
+PARIS, Jan 31 (Reuters) - European stocks fell on Friday and were poised to record their first monthly loss since August, extending a recent slide on concerns that European companies' results will be hit by turmoil in emerging markets.

-Also rattling investors, data showed an unexpected drop in euro zone inflation, reviving fears that the currency bloc could be slipping into deflation.
+Also rattling investors, data showed an unexpected drop in euro zone inflation, reviving fears that the region could be slipping into deflation.

-The euro zone's blue-chip Euro STOXX 50 index ended 0.4 percent lower at 3,013.96 points, with technical charts showing the benchmark index breaking below a positive trend line started in June, sending a bearish signal.
+The euro zone's blue-chip Euro STOXX 50 index was down 1.4 percent at 2,985 points, with technical charts showing the benchmark index breaking below a positive trend line started in June, sending a bearish signal.

 The Euro STOXX 50's next target on the downside is 2,916 points, representing a low that was hit in mid-December, and below that, the index's next big support level will be at 2,877 points, the 200-day moving average.

 "It's most likely that the correction goes on until European indexes test their 200-day moving averages," said Lionel Duverger, technical trading strategist at B*Capital.
 "This should then bring interesting buying opportunities for the medium to long term, although we're not there yet."

 Financial assets in a number of emerging economies have recently been rocked by the prospect of reduced stimulus from the U.S. Federal Reserve.

 The Fed announced on Wednesday a second cut in its quantitative easing programme, which had fuelled a sharp rally in global equities in 2013.
 Reduced U.S. stimulus has prompted investors to repatriate investments from emerging markets, which have suffered massive outflows and sent local currencies plunging.